Copacabana Fort revolt: The 1922 presidential election

 The Republican Reaction's proposals were reformist and peaceful.
-It did not intend to break with the model of the First Brazilian Republic, but only to achieve equality between the states, and its state leaders had the same profile and practices as the situationists; in his state, Nilo Peçanha also applied coronelism practices, and the Reaction sought the support of disaffected oligarchs.
-In the electoral game of the First Republic, based on the coronelist compromise, the Republican Reaction was at a disadvantage, as it could not use the federal public machine to distribute privileges and favors.
+It did not intend to break with the model of the First Brazilian Republic, but only to achieve equality between the states, and its state leaders had the same profile and practices as the government's ones; in his state, Nilo Peçanha also applied coronelism practices, and the Reaction sought the support of disaffected oligarchs.
+In the electoral game of the First Republic, based on the coronelist compromise, the Republican Reaction was at a disadvantage, as it could not use the federal public machine to grant privileges and favors.
 Thus, the Reaction added to traditional methods the campaign among the urban masses, a novelty at the time, as well as the search for military support.
 Military officers gathered around marshal Hermes da Fonseca joined Nilo Peçanha's ticket after Fonseca failed to get a candidacy.
-Fonseca was president of the Military Club, former president of Brazil and "virtual head of the Army", "perceived by the military as the hierarchical superior of all".
+Fonseca was the president of the Military Club, former president of Brazil and the "virtual head of the army", "perceived by the military as the hierarchical superior of all".

 Military discontent

 In the 1920s, the Brazilian Army was reformed and modernized under the management of Minister of War Pandiá Calógeras and advice from the French Military Mission, fulfilling the ambitions of the Young Turks years before.
 The young officers left the Military School of Realengo with a level of technical preparation unprecedented in the history of the Brazilian Army.
 But there were tensions within the officer corps.
 Officials were frustrated with the scorn they received from the public.
-Lieutenants were discouraged by their slow career progression and their failure to join and fight in World War I. Calógeras' management and the French Mission attracted criticism, accusations of corruption and difficulties in adapting.
-In April 1921, the dismissal of general Bento Ribeiro, chief of the Brazilian Army General Staff and an enemy of Calógeras, generated a demonstration of solidarity by more than one hundred officers, threatening to split the Army, but Ribeiro was not interested in a revolt.
+Lieutenants were discouraged by their slow career progression and their failure to join and fight in World War I. Calógeras' management and the French Mission attracted criticism, accusations of corruption and difficulties in adapting to the new models.
+In April 1921, the dismissal of general Bento Ribeiro, chief of the Brazilian Army General Staff and an enemy of Calógeras, generated a demonstration of solidarity by more than one hundred officers, threatening to split the army, but Ribeiro was not interested in a revolt.
 The fact that the Ministers of War and Navy, Calógeras and Raul Soares, respectively, were both civilians was used in Nilo Peçanha's criticisms.